knathanieltucker/startupbook/startupbook/private/guides/growth.md

 	* Don't do newsletters [12]
 	* The most effective email is a notification [13]
 * Don't be afraid of being quirky here [15]
+* Defining your self relative to your competitors works well for established clients [16]

 ## PR